Black Sun (symbol): Other uses

-According to Freedom House initiative Reporting Radicalism, the Black Sun is also used by some Modern pagan and satanist groups as an esoteric symbol.
+According to Freedom House initiative Reporting Radicalism, the Black Sun is also used by some modern pagan and satanist groups as an esoteric symbol.
 They further note that it is sometimes used as a fashionable, aesthetic symbol, or misunderstood as having origins in ancient Scandinavian or Slavic cultures.
 The Anti-Defamation League notes that though the symbol is popular with white supremacists, imagery resembling the black sun features in many cultures, and should be analysed in the context it appears, and not necessarily interpreted as a sign of white supremacy or racism.

+The Colombian singer Shakira inadvertently sold a necklace with the symbol engraved during her 2018 "El Dorado" tour, being under the impression that it was an ancient pre-Columbian symbol.
+Fans noticed the error and alerted her team, and the necklace was subsequently pulled down from the store.